Phonics

 Our Reading Spine

-This is a range of age-related and “best books” that all teachers can refer back to, with “best” defined as a rich, diverse sampling of engaging and useful books that serve students over time.
 These great stories build up language acquisition.
 This common bank of stories helps to bind our school community together through shared experiences, being able to talk about books that children have read or listened to year on year, as well as ensuring that our pupils are immersed in texts similar to their peers in other local and national schools.
 Please see the Pie Corbett Reading Spine.
+We have also developed our own reading spine which is annually reviewed.

-Whilst we feel that this common base of books that all children read for shared reference must be diverse and representative, we also believe that this selection should include classics.
 Classic texts help us to develop our children’s cultural knowledge and give them cultural touchstones which will develop a feeling of belonging.
-These books are also often “pre-complex” texts which introduce children to syntax and language of complex texts that they will meet later.
+These books are also often ‘pre-complex’ texts which introduce children to syntax and language of complex texts that they will meet later.
 We would not want all of the books that a child encounters to be classics, but we do believe that one of the greatest gifts a teacher can give to their pupils is a book that they might never have considered themselves.
 This forms part of our “Cultural Capital” Offer.

 Writing

-Our school has committed to a two year, “Talk for Writing” training programme, which will ultimately develop and improve our pupil’s writing outcomes, through the T4W process.
 At Hester’s Way Primary School, we aim to inspire the children’s love of English by developing their skills, in order to become thoughtful readers and creative writers.
+Classes attend the Cheltenham Literature Festival to see authors in action.

 “Talk for Writing” is an engaging teaching framework developed by Pie Corbett.
 It is powerful and demonstrates good outcomes, as it is based on the principles of how children learn.
 It enables children to imitate the language they need, orally, before reading and analyzing the text and innovating (changing) the text, then moving on to inventing – writing their own version.

+The “Talk for Writing” process is used from Reception through to Year 6.
 As a school we have mapped out the text that we use and linked in “short bursts” or poetry, rhyme and other literary contexts, as well as planning in opportunities for the children to apply their writing skills independently, in other subject areas.
 Please see our “Whole School Text Overview”.

 Grammar, Punctuation and Spelling (GPS)

-We teach GPS through Talk for Writing.
-This process starts with an initial assessment, our “Cold Writing Task.”
+We teach GPS every day.
+“Talk for Writing – Cold Writing Tasks” are assessed and inform what the teacher should teach next.
 The children are given an interesting or rich stimulus to see what they can do independently at the start of a unit, drawing on their prior learning.
-The writing is then assessed and used with our internal teacher judgement assessments, to identify what the children should learn next on the Talk for Writing progression grid.
+The writing is then assessed and used with our internal teacher judgement assessments, to identify what the children should learn next on the “Talk for Writing Progression” overview.
 The teachers set targets for the whole class, groups and individuals, for the writing unit of work.
 The model text is then adapted to include the text features, vocabulary and GPS that will be taught in the unit.
 At the end of the unit the pupils complete a “Hot Writing Task” which is an independent task on a similar type of writing, which then demonstrates the progress the children have made.
+We also use “Vocabulary Ninja” to teach specific objectives.

 Talk for Writing Progression Overviews